 So, was 12% too optimistic?
-Lucky for you, this was a question we were born to answer!
+Luckily for you, this was a question we were born to answer!

-Last year we developed a tool to let you figure out the returns of the S&P 500 over any time period using data provided by Robert Shiller on his website.
-Now, that tool is great – but we have better ways to play with that data (namely, by tossing it into a spreadsheet program and crunching some numbers for you!).
-Let’s evaluate Mr. Ramsey’s comment with the S&P 500 in mind… the most popular benchmark in the United States, which also happens to have tons of index funds and mutual funds and other ways to invest in it.
+Let’s evaluate Mr. Ramsey’s comment with the S&P 500 in mind.
+It’s the most popular benchmark in the United States, and also happens to have tons of index funds and mutual funds and other ways to invest in it.
 It’s fair to say that most people have access to an S&P 500 index fund or some other means to invest in the index’s components.

-Editor: We’ve since also put our S&P 500 trailing returns calculations into a tool you can use.
+Editor: We’ve also put our S&P 500 trailing returns calculations into a tool you can use.

 The S&P 500’s Trailing 40 Year Geometric Average Returns

 Graphed above are the 1,224 40 year periods in our data-set, which we built by including every month from January 1871 to December 2012.

 The number shown is the geometric average return of reinvested dividends over that period.
 I calculated both nominal return and real (inflation-adjusted) returns, using the CPI reading also provided by Shiller.

 (A note on methodology: if you reproduce the set, when you count dividends makes a difference.
 I also assume 0% taxes and $0 transaction fees.
 Coase would be proud.)

 You don’t even need to see the numbers to recognize that there wasn’t a single period in the data-set with over a 12% real return.